duckmath/duckmath.github.io/README.md

 # Duck Math
-This is a fun g4mes website that I hope everyone can enjoy.
+This is a fun games website that I hope everyone can enjoy.
 Thanks everyone for using it, your support means everything.
 # Credits
 Code written by [Maddox](https://github.com/maddox05)